Yannick H.,

 IT staff in business meetings

-When IT and business are partners, there's no reason for circumvention.
+When IT and business are partners, there is no reason to bypass IT.

-Instead of total prohibition: controlled spaces for experimentation.
+Instead of a total ban: controlled spaces for experimentation.

 Sandbox environments for new tools